-When the proper pressure is attained, test for leaks with the soap mixture previously described.
+When the proper pressure is attained, test for leaks.
 After all leaks are found and marked, relieve the system pressure and repair the leaks.
 Never attempt to repair soldered or welded joints while the system is under pressure.
 Soldered joints should be opened and re soldered.